-Foods with bones
+- Foods with bones

 Also, make sure your baby is sitting upright and facing forward, ideally in a highchair.
 Keep an eye on them, when they’re eating too, in case they struggle to swallow.

 What other drinks are good for my six-month-old?

-After breast milk or formula, cooled boiled water is your best bet.
+After breast milk or formula, water is your best bet.
 They really don’t need baby juices or herbal infant drinks.

 Should I introduce foods one by one?